Family Physician Certified, American Board of Family Medicine Joined One Community Health in 1995

 Kristen Nicolescu, PA-C

-Certified Physician Assistant, School-Based Health Center Joined One Community Health in 2018
+Certified Physician Assistant, School-Based Health Center Administrator and Coordinator Joined One Community Health in 2018

 Born in Oregon and raised in the Pacific Northwest, Kristen holds a bachelor’s of Science from Oregon State University and a master’s degree in physician assistant studies from Northeastern University in Boston.
 Kristen comes to One Community Health with an extensive background in emergency and urgent care medicine.
 She is so proud to work at One Community Health and serve the people in our Gorge community!
 Her professional interests include women’s health and reproductive medicine, adolescent medicine, urgent care and migrant health.
 Outside of work, she enjoys mountain biking, running and backpacking, skiing, gardening, and any fun she can have with her dog outside.